What is swatting? What to know about hoax threats after latest string of attempts

 Cbehrens@dispatch.com

-This article originally appeared on The Columbus Dispatch: What is swatting?
+This article originally appeared on Cincinnati Enquirer: What is swatting?
 What you need to know about hoax threats in Ohio